Cooch Behar State: Early history: Mughal conflicts (1587–1680)

 The Kamata kingdom split at a time when the Mughals under Akbar were aggressively expanding their empire.
 The state soon became a dependency of, and slowly lost territory to, the Mughal empire.
+In 1609, Kuch Bihar became a vassal state of Mughal Empire.

 Lakshmi Narayan (1587–1621), Nara Narayan's son, was the first ruler of the Koch Bihar portion of the former Kamata kingdom.
 He was an ineffectual ruler.
 After losing much territory to the Mughal commander Ali Kuli Khan, he accepted Mughal sovereignty and assistance in defending against his neighbours.
 The next Mughal emperor, Jahangir, again attacked Bihar and captured territory including Tripura.
 Lakshmi Narayan went to Delhi and won guarantees for his much-reduced state.
 On his return, he established his capital at the Atharokotha village.
 Lakshmi Narayan was a patron of scholars and the arts.
 He partially restored the Shiva temple of Jalpesh, but did not complete construction of the temple during his lifetime.
 Influenced by Madhavdeva, a famous preacher, he made Ekasarana dharma, the state religion.